Man injured in officer-involved shooting in Vancouver Tuesday night

-VANCOUVER, Wash. — An officer-involved shooting in southeast Vancouver late Tuesday night sent one man to the hospital.
+VANCOUVER, Wash. — An officer-involved shooting in southeast Vancouver late Tuesday night sent one man to the hospital, according to Vancouver police.

 At about 11:05 p.m., Vancouver Police responded to the report of a disturbance involving a male and a female at an apartment complex located SE Ellsworth Road.